nology-tech/wov-client-project/docs/Handover.md

     A Calendar where they can see previously completed tasks.
     A leaderboard where they can compare scores to other users.

-    The project uses Firebase to store user profiles, uploaded media , and lists of tasks.
+    The project uses Firebase to store user profiles, uploaded media , and lists of tasks as well as authenticate users.
     The project uses StoryBook to document components and styling within the project.
     The project uses Material UI for certain components.